Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Introduction

 \section{Introduction}

-There is a large class of stochastic integrable models from random matrix theory, last passage percolation, and more generally from Kardar-Parisi-Zhang universality class that naturally carry the structure of random paths with some Gibbsian resampling invariance.
-One particularly interesting and central example is the Airy line ensemble $ \mathcal{A} = \{\mathcal{A}_1 > \mathcal{A}_2 > \cdots \}$, a decreasing non-intersecting sequence of continuous random curves.
-A useful probabilistic technique, called the Brownian Gibbs property, was initiated and developed by Corwin and Hammond \cite{CH14} to prove the existence and various other properties for Airy line ensemble $\mathcal{A}$.
-The Brownian Gibbs property is a spatial Markov property and a resampling invariance.
-It says that conditioned on the values of $\mathcal{A}$ outside a compact set $C = \{k_1, k_1+1, \cdots, k_2\} \times [a,b]$, the law of $\mathcal{A}$ inside $C$ only depends on the boundary information (i.e. independent of values of $\cL$ outside $C$).
-And moreover, this conditional law of $\mathcal{A}$ on $C$ is equivalent to the law of Brownian bridges with endpoints to be $\vec{x}= (\mathcal{A}_{k_1}(a),\cdots, \mathcal{A}_{k_2}(a))$ and $\vec{y}= (\mathcal{A}_{k_1}(b),\cdots, \mathcal{A}_{k_2}(b))$ conditioned not to intersect (including not to touch upper and lower boundaries $\mathcal{A}_{k_1-1}$ and $\mathcal{A}_{k_2+1}$).
+There is a large class of stochastic integrable models from random matrix theory, last passage percolation, and more generally from the Kardar-Parisi-Zhang (KPZ) universality class that naturally carry the structure of random paths with some Gibbsian resampling invariance.
+One particularly interesting and central example is the Airy line ensemble \cite{CH14} $ \mathcal{A} = \{\mathcal{A}_1 > \mathcal{A}_2 > \cdots \}$, a collection of non-intersecting continuous random curves indexed by $\mathbb{N}$, see Table~\ref{Airy} for some basic properties of the Airy line ensemble $\mathcal{A}$.